Open accessibility options

 Right of objection

-You also have the right and the option to revoke your consent to the use of cookies or third-party providers at any time.
-This works either via our cookie management tool or via other opt-out functions.
-You can also prevent data collection through cookies by managing, deactivating or deleting cookies in your browser.
-However, some web design elements (usually fonts) also contain data that cannot be deleted so easily.
-This is the case when data is automatically collected when a page is accessed and transmitted to a third party provider (such as Google).
+You also have the right and the option to withdraw your consent to the use of cookies or third-party providers at any time.
+This can be done either via our cookie management tool or via other opt-out functions.
+You can also prevent data collection by cookies by managing, disabling, or deleting cookies in your browser.
+However, some web design elements (mostly fonts) contain data that cannot be deleted quite so easily.
+This is the case when data is automatically collected and transmitted to a third-party provider (such as Google) directly upon page request.
 In this case, please contact the support of the respective provider.
-In the case of Google, you can reach support at https://support.google.com/?hl=de .
+For Google, you can reach their support at https://support.google.com/?hl=de.

 Legal basis